aosabook/500lines/sampler/README.md

 0.6190581888276206
 ```

-Earlier, we saw that the constructor took an argument called `rso` and
+Earlier, we saw that the constructor took an argument called `rso`.
-used it to determine the sampling function.
-This `rso` variable is a
-`RandomState` object that has already been initialized.
-I like to make
+This `rso` variable is a `RandomState` object that has already been
-the `RandomState` object an optional parameter: it is occasionally
+initialized.
+I like to make the `RandomState` object an optional
-convenient to not be *forced* to use it, but I do want to have the
+parameter: it is occasionally convenient to not be *forced* to use it,
-*option* of using it (which, if I were to just use the `np.random`
+but I do want to have the *option* of using it (which, if I were to
-function, I would not be able to do).
+just use the `np.random` module, I would not be able to do).

 So, if the `rso` variable is not given, then the constructor defaults
 to using `np.random.multinomial`.
 Otherwise, it uses the multinomial
 sampler from the `RandomState` object itself.

-> Aside: the functions in `np.random` actually do rely on a random
+> *Aside: the functions in `np.random` actually do rely on a random
 > number generator that we can control: NumPy's global random number
 > generator.
 You can set the global seed with `np.seed`.
 There's a
 > tradeoff to using the global generator vs. a local `RandomState`